May 11, 2018 Abstract Submission Deadline

 Students applying for a Otto Hutzinger Award should be the first author and enrolled fulltime in a graduate program at a post-secondary institution.
 Each student must submit a recommendation from her/his supervisor indicating the level of his/her contribution to the project.
 Applicants should send their letter of interest and arrange for their supervisor to send the recommendation letter to firstname.lastname@example.org.

 There will be no fee for students (active presenters) participating in the Pre-Dioxin 2018 Symposium Students Session “All POPs and Pseudo-POPs” that will be held on Saturday, 25 August 2018.
-The Students Session will be held at the session venue located at the AGH University of Science and Technology (AGH Akademia Górniczo Hutnicza) very close to the Old Downtown Kraków area.
+The Students Session will be held in the Auditorium Maximum building of the Jagiellonian University located near the Old Downtown Kraków area.
 This is a session for students by students and only student presentations are accepted.
 Depending on the number of participants, one submission per registered student is permitted at this time.
 In addition to the standard 20-minute oral presentations (including time for questions) and poster presentations, there exists the possibility of presenting a short (5 min) poster highlight session in addition to a poster presentation.
 These short oral presentations will give young researchers the opportunity to present their work and initial results and will give an opportunity to receive constructive feedback.
 Awards for the best student presentation (oral or poster) will be granted to students for outstanding presentations at the Students Symposium.
 Lunch and refreshments will be provided.

 Any supporting company or sponsor of the Students Session is welcome – a platform for a company displays and inserts will be available.